Wojtman/10xCookbook/.ai/api-plan.md

 ## 1. Overview

-This REST API provides the backend for 10xCookbook, an application enabling users to capture, parse, and manage recipes in a personal cookbook.
-The API supports anonymous ephemeral usage and authenticated persistent data management, AI-powered recipe parsing, image handling, tagging, and analytics event tracking.
+This REST API provides the backend for 10xCookbook, an application enabling authenticated users to capture, parse, and manage recipes in a personal cookbook.
+All application content and operations require authentication.
+The API supports AI-powered recipe parsing, image handling, tagging, and analytics event tracking.

 **Base URL:** `/api/v1`